rsyncOSX/RsyncOSXdocs/content/post/nextrelease.md

 ![](/images/RsyncOSX/master/nextversion/globalssh.png)

 A global ssh keypath and identityfile value can be overridden by a local set value.
 Also applies to SSH port number.
-Either global er local values are used.
+Either global or local values are used.

 ![](/images/RsyncOSX/master/nextversion/localssh.png)